 In 2019, the social expenditure to GDP ratio, expressing the level of social expenditure (calculated according to the definitions of the European System of Integrated Social Protection Statistics - ESSPROS) as a proportion of gross domestic product (GDP), amounted to 29.3%.

 In Austria a large proportion of expenditure on social benefits was in respect of the old age function (€51.2 bn or 45%) and more than one quarter of expenditure went to benefits in the sickness/health care function (€30.3 bn or 27%).
 Significantly lower proportions of expenditure were recorded for the following functions: family/children (9%), disability as well as survivors (6% each) and unemployment (5%), housing and social exclusion (2%).
 About two thirds of social benefits were cash benefits.
 Social benefits in kind were dominated by in- and out-patient health care benefits.
 In 2019, €56.2 bn was spent for pension benefits according to EU concept, amounting to 14.1% of the GDP.

 After deduction of wage tax and social contributions,

 partly due from cash benefits, 90.3% of the social benefits (cash benefits

 and benefits in kind) actually reached the beneficiaries (value for

-With respect to the financing of social benefit systems, more than one third of the total number was financed by employers’ social contributions (2018: 36%), with another third being financed by general government revenues (35%) and more than one quarter by social contributions from protected persons (27%).
+With respect to the financing of social benefit systems, more than one third of the total number was financed by employers’ social contributions (2019: 36%), with more than another third being financed by general government revenues (36%) and more than one quarter by social contributions from protected persons (27%).

 Pension entitlements in Austria are calculated and presented based on the European System of Accounts (ESA 2010) using actuarial valuation methods.